davidclin/my-cheatsheet/README.md

         }
     ]
 }

+Note: When using the condition containing PrincipalOrgID, you can use a wildcard as the Principal.
+      When using the condition containing string s3:x-amz-grant-full-control, you must specify an IAM user/role arn that resides in the account based on the Canonical ID.
 </pre>

 # How to restrict access to S3 bucket by IAM user/roles (aka UserId and RoleId) in S3 Bucket Policy